benegee/Trixi.jl/docs/src/visualization.md

   a block like this needed to replace the bottom of the exported pipeline, to get it working for us

-To be able to use the ParaviewCatalystCallback you need
+To be able to use the ParaViewCatalystCallback you need
 + A Paraview Installation containing the Catalyst Library
-+ The ParaviewCatalyst.jl Julia package
++ The ParaViewCatalyst.jl Julia package
 + The PARAVIEW_CATALYST_PATH Environment Variable set to the location of the Catalyst Library contained in Paraview

-To use the ParaviewCatalystCallback you have to
+To use the ParaViewCatalystCallback you have to
-+ Include ParaviewCatalyst.jl in your julia Script via `using ParaviewCatalyst`
++ Include ParaViewCatalyst.jl in your julia Script via `using ParaViewCatalyst`
-+ Create a ParaviewCatalystCallback and add it to your Callbackset
++ Create a ParaViewCatalystCallback and add it to your Callbackset
 + Before running the script:
   + Open Paraview and press Catalyst->Connect... and use the standard Port of 22222 (if not specified otherwise in the pipeline)
   + Press Catalyst->Pause Simulation